Guilty Pleas

 The Influence of Discovery on True and False Guilty Plea Offers and Decisions

-FUNDING AGENCY: Charles Koch Foundation; PI: Allison Redlich
+FUNDING AGENCY: Charles Koch Foundation

 This was a two-phase study.
 In phase I, we investigated mock prosecutors’ decisions to turn over discovery information and their subsequent plea offers.
 In phase II, we examined mock guilty and innocent defendants' decisions to plead guilty, and whether their decisions were affected by how much discovery was provided to them.